 So you have your suitcases packed and your guide book ready.
 You've triple-checked that you do indeed have both your plane tickets and your passport -- and will maybe check one more time... just in case.
-You're off to live in a new country for the first time in your life and you could not be more excited..
+Now, you're off to live in a new country for the first time in your life and you could not be more excited!

-Full disclosure, I'm a diplo-brat and grew up moving from country to country.
-This was all with government support.
-I did not realize how invaluable this support was until I ventured out on my own.
-This article may wash away some of that bright-eyed optimism but will also leave you with a more realistic blueprint of how your first few months abroad will go.
-Take deep breaths, this will only hurt a little.
+Before we dive in, it'll be helpful to note, I grew up moving from country to country, all with government support.
+I did not realize how invaluable this support was until I ventured out on my own!
+Though this article may wash away some of that bright-eyed optimism, it will also provide you with a more realistic blueprint of how your first few months abroad may go and how to approach certain roadblocks!

 You're in a new country.
-You're homeless.
 That local hostel, hotel, or friendly couch will only keep you for so long before you need a (somewhat) more permanent abode.
-I know you think it'll be easy to find a fantastic apartment in the big city, close to all of the major sights and with a steal-of-a-rent, but this isn't realistic.
+If you're thinking it'll be easy to find a fantastic apartment in the big city, close to all of the major sights and with a steal-of-a-rent, you may want to think again.
 Those places are more expensive, and you may have to be flexible on where you live to find a place within your budget.

-To find housing on your own, you could find a real estate agent (which is, admittedly, a bit of an old school tactic), check classifieds, talk to other expats (nothing like a personal recommendation!), or use one of the many online housing providers out there.
-Yes, the big name in the industry, AirBnb, will let you rent places by the month -- but's not the most economical.
+To find housing on your own, you could find a real estate agent (which is, admittedly, a bit of an old school tactic), check classifieds, talk to other expats (nothing like a personal recommendation!), or use one of the many online housing providers out there, like Airbnb.

 Other services are specifically catering to folks who want to stay longer -- say, 6 - 9 months longer -- and are ideal for students, teachers on a shorter contract, or for those of you who want more time before you commit to a place.
 UniPlaces and Study Abroad Apartments are two Europe focused examples of housing providers.